1970 - Sriharikota Island

 Guna smiled at her.
 He stayed close today, maybe Mama told him to because of the fish traps.
 No matter, she was happy he was near and a giggle leaked from inside.

 A breeze made ripples on the water.
-Jayamma sunk to her neck to stay warm.
+Jayamma sank to her neck to stay warm.

 Noisy pelican squawks made her jump.
 Nearby, the clumsy birds struggled to fly out of the sea.